Skip to Content

 The bot remembers context within a session, so you can ask follow-up questions without repeating yourself.

-Space context awareness (opt-in): After a Space manager runs /connect, the bot reads messages sent in the Space within the last 15 minutes before each @mention — so it understands what the team was already discussing without you needing to repeat context.
+Space context awareness (opt-in): After a Space manager runs /connect, the bot reads the Space’s most recent messages (up to 10) from the past 24 hours before each @mention — so it understands what the team was already discussing without you needing to repeat context.
 See Thread History Awareness below for setup steps.

 Message Queuing